rwapp/A11yUITests/README.md

 ### Running tests

-In your UI test call `A11ySnapshot().a11ySnapshot(from: self)` On first run the test will fail because no snapshot has been created for this test.
+In your UI test call `A11ySnapshot().a11ySnapshot(from: self)`.
+On first run the test will fail because no snapshot has been created for this test.
 A reference snapshot is generated.
 Grab the reference snapshot from the URL provided in the failure message or find it attached in the test's XCResult.
 The file should be named correctly, but for reference the required filename is included in the `filename` property of the generated json file. add this file to your **UITest** target maintaining the filename.
 Subsequent test runs will be compared against this snapshot, if you wish to generate a new snapshot, remove the reference from your UITest target, run the test, and a new reference will be generated.

+### Tests

+Snapshot testing checks for changes in the following:
+* Accessibility label
+* Frame
+* Enabled status
+* Control type
+* Accessibility traits

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-A11yUITests_ExampleUITests.swift contains example tests that show a fail for each test above.
+`A11yUITests_ExampleUITests.swift` contains example tests that show a fail for each test above.

 ## Requirements